-The latex power savings claim is supported by scientific results, so if you’re looking to improve your performance, instead of spending money on expensive upgrades like ceramic bearings, and oversized jockey wheels, you’ll save more watts and money by installing latex inner tubes to use with your high-end performance tires.
+Scientific results support the latex power savings claim, so if you’re looking to improve your performance, instead of spending money on expensive upgrades like ceramic bearings, and oversized jockey wheels, you’ll save more watts and money by installing latex inner tubes to use with your high-end performance tires.

 Latex tubes roll smoother and save you a few watts.

 A latex inner tube retails between $15 to 20, which is about double the price of a butyl tube.

 Latex is a niche market, so the choices will be more limited.
 Quality brands like Vittoria, Silca, and Michelin, with a deep tradition in tires, still make them.
 Buying at your local shop helps keep their doors open, but you may find significant savings by purchasing your latex tubes online.